原文:http://javascript-puzzlers.herokuapp.com/

 var lowerCaseOnly = /^[a-z]+$/;[lowerCaseOnly.test(null), lowerCaseOnly.test()]

-[true, false]error[true, true][false, true] the argument is converted to a string with the abstract ToString
+[true, false]error[true, true][false, true] the argument is converted to a string with the abstract ToString operation, so it is "null" and "undefined".

 [,,,].join(", ")